MayasHaddad/react-flux-textarea-bug/README.md

 # react-flux-textarea-bug
-Sample project intented to highlight an issue with react refresh textarea component
+Sample project intented to highlight an issue with react refresh textarea component.

 # senario

 ### Action
-Enter some text in the input
+Enter some text in the input.

 ### Expected
-Previous text inside the textarea
+Previous text inside the textarea.

 ### Actual
-textarea is blank
+Textarea is blank.